xodn348/readpdf/README.md

 If this saves you tokens, consider giving it a ⭐ on GitHub — it helps others find it.

-If this saves you tokens, consider giving it a ⭐ on GitHub — it helps others find it.

 ## Why

 Reading PDFs with vision costs 100–500 tokens per page.
 Converting to text first lets any AI agent read only the sections it needs — saving **up to 90% of tokens**.